Markay12/PythonDataAnalysisDocs/README.md

 Their main concern is with finding ways to explore, visualize and manipulate the data they are given.
 Finding the best way to represent this data can lead to better results and a stronger understanding

-First we must begin with where to start with understanding the data that we are collecting and where to place it as we are collecting it.
+First, we must begin with where to start with understanding the data that we are collecting and where to place it as we are collecting it.
 One of the best tools to use here is **Jupyter Notebooks** and **Python**

 Python is handy due to its flexibility in multiple situations.
 This is one of the main reasons for its heavy use in any industry, especially data science.